-The magic may happen on stage and in the studio, but effectively capturing that musical magic for the world to explore is one of the most important parts of marketing yourself as a musician.
-Before signing a big record deal, accomplished professionals, music students, and others from across the music business often start by creating a music portfolio.
-Whether you're just starting out, a music student, or an emerging artist, an online portfolio website is one thing that will set you apart from others who are on a similar career path within the ultra-competitive music industry.
+Whether you're just starting as a stage performer, a music student, or an emerging recording artist, a well-thought-out online portfolio website is one thing that will set you apart from others who are on a similar career path within the ultra-competitive music industry.

 What to Include in Your Online Music Portfolio